imacrayon/alpine-ajax/docs/index.md

 ## Next steps

-Visit the [Reference](/reference) page to learn about all the library features, then check the [Examples](/examples) page to learn how you can implement them.
+Jump to the [Reference](/reference) to get started, then check the [Examples](/examples) for more details on implementing specific patterns.